Forien/foundryvtt-forien-armoury/README.md

 ### Recommended: Install via FoundryVTT

-FoundryVTT will automatically install the Module and will prompt you to download recommended Modules as well.
+FoundryVTT will automatically install the Module and its dependencies, while also prompting you to download optional, recommended Modules.

-Once installed, while in World using WFRP4e game system, enable Forien's Armoury module
+Once installed, while in World using WFRP4e game system, enable `Forien's Armoury` module.

 ### Manual